 Statement on Teaching, Learning and Assessment

 Teaching will be carried out by lectures for each of the selected areas of biology relevant to forensic science.
 Practicals will then complement the body fluid / blood stain pattern section of the module.
+The students also undertake a group presentation on a selected forensic biology related topic.
+This assists their revision ahead of the scheduled module examination.
 Successful completion of the module will allow the students to become confident thinkers by their appreciation and application of scientific knowledge and understanding in a variety of forensic biology contexts.
 They will also become flexible collaborators by their ability to communicate the evaluation of forensic biology evidence in a range of contexts.
 Students will also become determined creators by demonstrating the ability to gather, analyse and disseminate information in a specific Forensic Biology context.
 They will also become ambitious enquirers by showing an ability to set realistic goals and monitor and evaluate progress towards these goals.

 Teaching and Learning Work Loads